Does Heel Pain Got You Off Your Feet? Try these Home Treatments!

 Plantar Fasciitis

-Plantar fasciitis stands out as a primary contributor to discomfort in the heel.
-This condition involves inflammation of the thick band of tissue (plantar fascia) that connects your heel bone to your toes.
-The pain is often most severe with the first steps in the morning or after long periods of rest.
-Contributing factors may include high-impact activities, inadequate footwear, or even issues with foot mechanics.
+Plantar fasciitis is the leading cause of heel pain.
+It occurs when the thick band of tissue (plantar fascia) that connects the heel to the toes becomes inflamed.
+Pain is usually sharpest with the first steps in the morning or after long periods of rest.
+Risk factors include repetitive stress, unsupportive footwear, and abnormal foot mechanics.

 Arthritis